CAMPION – WHITE (Silene alba)

 The flowering season for Silene alba in the UK, according to Horwood, was from June to July in 1919.
 It now blooms from May to September.

-Other names: Bladder Campion, Bull Rattle, Catchfly, Cow-rattle, Cuckoo Flower, Evening Close, Evening Lychnis, Flower of the Dead, Flycatcher, Gooseberry Pie, Grandma’s Nightcap, Grave Flower, Plum-puddings, Thunderbolts, White Cockle, White Rattle, White Robin.
+Other names: Bladder Campion, Bull Rattle, Catchfly, Cockle, Cow-rattle, Cuckoo Flower, Evening Close, Evening Lychnis, Flower of the Dead, Flycatcher, Gooseberry Pie, Grandma’s Nightcap, Grave Flower, Mother-die, Plum-puddings, Thunderbolts, Thunder-flower, White Cockle, White Rattle, White Robin.